CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 (10) Artifact: InterestingPicture (probably auto-filled with the Name).

-(11) JDK: version 17 or higher.
+(11) JDK: version 21.
 The drop-down menu may show other versions if you have them installed.
 Do not use version 8.

 (12) Click Next

-(13) Version: Jakarta
+(13) Version: Jakarta11

-(14) Dependencies: Servlet (5.0.0)
+(14) Dependencies: Servlet (6.1)

 (15) Click Create.

-Later, if something goes wrong with the build, you can check these settings by clicking File -> Project Structure.The Libraries tab should have Maven information; the SDK should be JDK17 - I've seen this one fail even after carefully setting up the project.
+Later, if something goes wrong with the build, you can check these settings by clicking File -> Project Structure.The Libraries tab should have Maven information; the SDK should be JDK21 - I've seen this one fail even after carefully setting up the project.

 d.
 Expand (in the Project window) src -> main -> java.
-Delete the HelloServlet.java file (right-click and choose Delete); also delete the ds.InterestingPicture package.
-Right-click on java and choose New->Package to create package ds.
+Delete the HelloServlet.java file (right-click and choose Delete); also delete the ds.InterestingPicture package or any other sub-package that's showing.
+If needed, right-click on java and choose New->Package to create package ds.
 Then copy InterestingPictureModel.java and InterestingPictureServlet.java (from a Finder or FileExplorer window) and paste into package ds (right-click on ds and choose Paste).

 e.
 Similarly, copy prompt.jsp and result.jsp into the webapp folder, and web.xml into the WEB-INF folder (choose "overwrite" because there's already a web.xml file there).
 Delete the index.jsp file from the webapp folder.